JetBrains/kotlin-web-site/pages/docs/reference/object-declarations.md

 This is called an *object declaration*, and it always has a name following the *object*{: .keyword } keyword.
 Just like a variable declaration, an object declaration is not an expression, and cannot be used on the right hand side of an assignment statement.

-Object declaration's initialization is thread-safe.
+Object declaration's initialization is thread-safe and done at first access.

 To refer to the object, we use its name directly: